lyconic/fullcalendar.viewmore/README.md

 **FullCalendar.viewMore** acts as a wrapper for FullCalendar, so that you can specify a maximum number of events per day.
 If the events exceed the max, a 'view more' button will be added to the date box.

-The simplest way of enabling the plugin is to call `limitEvents` on an initialized fullcalendar:
+The simplest way of enabling the plugin is to call `limitEvents` on an initialized fullcalendar that has events set via a function:

     $('#calendar').fullCalendar({
       editable: true,